boston-dynamics/spot-sdk/docs/concepts/choreography/move_reference.md

 ![](gif_images/image12.gif)

 Starting from a seated position, rolls the robot onto its side/back.
-Intended to prep the robot for self-right.
+Intended to prep the robot for a more "dramatic" self-right.

 Parameter | Effect
 --|--